I have mouth sores from receiving chemotherapy. I've heard that something called "magic mouthwash" might help. What is it?

 - A corticosteroid to treat inflammation

-- An antacid to enhance coating of the other ingredients inside the mouth
+- An antacid that helps ensure the other ingredients adequately coat the inside of your mouth

 Most formulations of magic mouthwash are intended to be used every four to six hours, and to be held in your mouth for one to two minutes before being either spit out or swallowed.
 It's recommended that you don't eat or drink for 30 minutes after using magic mouthwash so that the medicine has time to produce an effect.